 How Much Does SEO Cost?
 That is typically the first question that business owners ask us.
 Well to answer that question, we must actually answer it with a question of our own.
 What are the goals of the business with SEO?

 If the goal is to increase rankings to sell a product or service, that has Content Marketing and Organic SEO written all over it.
 If the goal is brand and reputation management to “push down” bad mentions of your brand or person on the web, that is more reputation management.
 If the goal is to “get on facebook” and advertise there, thats SMM (social media marketing).
+Get some financial help even with bad credit to take your business off the ground.

 SEO as a term has so many associations, some people think Facebook ads are SEO, and Instagram etc. Those are Paid Social Media Marketing strategies, and are part of an overall branding and digital marketing strategy.